 Your responses are very much appreciated.

-If you have any comments or concerns about this study, please contact Deborah Van Kummer, Research Assistant at deborah.vankummer@sedl.org.
+If you have any comments or concerns about this study, please contact Deborah Van Kummer, Research Assistant, at deborah.vankummer@sedl.org.
 If you have questions or concerns about your rights as a survey participant, or to offer your input, you may contact Ethical & Independent Review Services, the Institutional Review Board (IRB), who reviewed this study for your rights, at 8100-472-3241 or by email at subject@eandireview.com.

 You may want to print a copy of this to keep for your records.